 The Company recorded a net loss of \$69 during Q1 2020.
-The variance is mainly attributable to recording a loss on settlement of note receivable of \$272 this quarter and an unrealized gain on marketable securities of \$641 was recorded during Q1 2020.
+The variance is mainly attributable to operating expenses increasing by \$397 this quarter, and an unrealized gain on marketable securities of \$641 was recorded during Q1 2020.
+The higher operating expenses this quarter is mainly in connection with share-based payments for share options granted to directors, officers and employees of the Company and professional fees pertaining to project evaluations and the JV's Concessions.